albuck/Blue-Submarine-4k-mod/README.md

 # Blue-Submarine-4k-mod
 GTK theme modification for 28 and 27 inch 4k monitor.

-Linux/BSD Mate desktop GTK theme with ~1.5 larger widgets and spaces between them for 28/27 inch 4k resolution (PPI=157/163) monitor.
+Linux/BSD Mate desktop GTK theme with ~1.5 larger widgets and spaces for 28/27 inch 4k resolution (PPI=157/163) monitor.
 It should work for other monitors with a similar resolution (DPI/PPI).

 Theme works...
 Also, there are still things to fix and improve.